OpenEvalProject/evals/manuscripts/elife-31502/v1/manuscript.md

 ## Abstract

-10.7554/eLife.31502.001 Ribonucleotide reductases (RNRs) convert ribonucleotides into deoxyribonucleotides, a reaction essential for DNA replication and repair.
+Ribonucleotide reductases (RNRs) convert ribonucleotides into deoxyribonucleotides, a reaction essential for DNA replication and repair.
 Human RNR requires two subunits for activity, the α subunit contains the active site, and the β subunit houses the radical cofactor.
 Here, we present a 3.3-Å resolution structure by cryo-electron microscopy (EM) of a dATP-inhibited state of human RNR.
-This structure, which was determined in the presence of substrate CDP and allosteric regulators ATP and dATP, has three α 2 units arranged in an α 6 ring.
+This structure, which was determined in the presence of substrate CDP and allosteric regulators ATP and dATP, has three α2 units arranged in an α6 ring.
 At near-atomic resolution, these data provide insight into the molecular basis for CDP recognition by allosteric specificity effectors dATP/ATP.
-Additionally, we present lower-resolution EM structures of human α 6 in the presence of both the anticancer drug clofarabine triphosphate and β 2 .
-Together, these structures support a model for RNR inhibition in which β 2 is excluded from binding in a radical transfer competent position when α exists as a stable hexamer.
+Additionally, we present lower-resolution EM structures of human α6 in the presence of both the anticancer drug clofarabine triphosphate and β2.
+Together, these structures support a model for RNR inhibition in which β2 is excluded from binding in a radical transfer competent position when α exists as a stable hexamer.

 ## Introduction